TheFormulaCruisers/liblogger/README.md

 # liblogger

 This library provides a mechanism for logging data.
-The structure of the log is defined before hand.
+The structure of the log is defined beforehand.
 It accepts 16-bit values that are stored in a predefined, fixed location.
 The accepted entries are defined in the header file.
 Changing, removing or adding entries in the log requires editing it.
 The interface is designed to be used with [libspi](https://github.com/TheFormulaCruisers/libspi).
 Once initialized it may be called from anywhere in the program, logging data to a single globally available buffer.
 Initializing two individual logs is not supported.

 ## Operation